5 AWS Logging Tips and Best Practices

 3. Don’t trade off data retention for more effective analysis

 Data retention policies establish how long your log data will be retained in the index before it is automatically expired and deleted.
 These policies also determine how much historic log data will be available for analysis at any given time.
 So, a data retention period of 90 days means that developers and security teams will have access to a rolling 90-day window of indexed log data for analysis.

 Shorter data retention windows result in lower data storage costs, but the trade-off is that you quickly lose access to analyze older log data that could support long-term log analytics use cases ranging from advanced persistent threat detection to incident investigation, long-term user trends, root cause analysis, among others.
 On the other hand, retaining log data for longer provides deeper access to retrospective log data and better support for long-term log analytics use cases.
 If you’re using tools like CloudWatch or the ELK stack – costs and performance can degrade as log data volume increases.
 So many people delete data they otherwise need for analysis.

 That doesn’t have to be the case.
-Gaining total observability of your network security posture and application performance requires a centralized log management solution that enforces a small storage footprint for your logs and supports security operations, DevOps, and cloud log analysis use cases.
+Gaining total observability of your network security posture and application performance requires a centralized log management solution that enforces a small storage footprint for your logs and supports security operations, DevOps, and CloudOps use cases.

 4. Avoid relying entirely on general-purpose observability solutions for all log management needs

 Many companies address their observability needs of full, centralized visibility into metrics, logs and traces by buying a holistic application performance management (APM) solution from one vendor, such as DataDog.